Texas water shortages persist; 'fragile' power grid returns to life

 “I have no power at my house - not one drop of power,” the high school special-education teacher said in an interview.
 “It’s really hard.
 You are really longing to get a hot shower, eat a hot meal.”

+In Houston on Friday, plumbers worked on Friday to repair pipes that froze and ruptured in Drew Ainscough’s 1920s bungalow, damaging several rooms.
+Water service has been returned to his block, but remains turned off for their home as repairs continue.

+“Right now, we’re not really able to live in there,” said the 33-year-old engineer, who has been staying with his in-laws for the past several days.
+“Hopefully, by this weekend we’ll be able to have everything cleaned up enough.”

-Frozen roads remained impassable in parts of the state.
+In parts of the state, frozen roads remained impassable.
 Ice-downed lines and other issues had utility workers scrambling to reconnect homes to power, while oil and gas producers look for ways to renew output.

 Hospitals in some hard-hit areas ran out of water and transferred patients elsewhere.
 Millions of people were ordered to boil their drinking water after water-treatment plants lost power, which could allow harmful bacteria to proliferate.

-In Houston, a mass distribution of bottled water was planned at Delmar Stadium on Friday, the city’s Office of Emergency Management said.
+In Houston, a mass distribution of bottled water opened at Delmar Stadium on Friday, the city’s Office of Emergency Management said.
 Around midday, the line of cars waiting to enter the stadium stretched for at least half a mile, one police officer told Reuters.

+Speaking at the stadium distribution site, Houston Mayor Sylvester Turner said the city aimed to distribute more than 1 million bottles of water to its residents on Friday and that another mass distribution would take place on Saturday.

+A boil-water order for the city might be lifted as soon as Monday, he said.

 Lina Hidalgo, the top elected official in Harris County, which encompasses Houston, said she was pleased with progress, but warned residents to brace for more hardship.